Opinion: Prequels usually disappoint – so what makes Better Call Saul different?

 It really felt like Gilligan was trying to win some Brewster’s Millions-style bet, except with his reputation instead of money.

 It’s rare for any TV show to reach that level of prestige, but Better Call Saul had the deck stacked against it from the beginning.
-It’s hard enough getting people to care about a relatively minor character from a show that so heavily revolved around one central protagonist, but to also make that show a prequel is a losing game.
+It’s hard enough getting people to care about a relatively minor character from a show that so heavily revolved around its protagonist, but to make that show a prequel, as well, is a losing game.

 Prequels are by definition one of the trickiest beasts in fiction to get right, because it’s so easy for them to throw out any sense of intrigue from the beginning.
-It’s why Star Wars is in such a holding pattern right now; because the sequel trilogy didn’t do well, Disney is terrified to advance the timeline beyond a particular 40 year period, and so keeps giving us stories about characters whose fate we already saw play out years – or in some case even decades – ago.
+It’s why Star Wars is in such a holding pattern right now; because the sequel trilogy didn’t do well, Disney is terrified to advance the timeline beyond a particular 40-year period, so keeps giving us stories about characters whose fate we already saw play out years – or in some cases, even decades – ago.

 There’s also the danger of over-explaining the situations and motivations of the original, giving us new contexts that actually dilute stories instead of adding depth to them.
-I don’t care how many Reddit memes you make trying to rehabilitate Attack of the Clones: seeing Darth Vader’s awkward teenage years turned him from a goth space samurai into late-career Tom Delonge and I’ll never forgive George Lucas for it.
+I don’t care how many Reddit memes you make trying to rehabilitate Attack of the Clones: for me, witnessing Darth Vader’s awkward teenage years turned him from a goth space samurai into late-career Tom DeLonge, and I’ll never forgive George Lucas for it.

-Better Call Saul somehow skirts around both of these problems, providing a backstory to the events of Breaking Bad that managed to add crucial dimensions to the story without undermining anything that made it great in the first place.
-By the final episodes of season six, it’s clear that Odenkirk’s polyonymous lawyer is the lynchpin that holds Walter White’ entire world together, as a series of relatively minor transgressions begin to cascade into an avalanche of culpability for a character who we probably didn’t give much thought to while watching the original show.
+Better Call Saul somehow skirts around both of these problems, providing a backstory to the events of Breaking Bad that manages to add crucial dimensions to the story without undermining what made it great in the first place.
+By the final episodes of season six, it’s clear that Bob Odenkirk’s polyonymous lawyer is the linchpin that holds Walter White’s entire world together, as a series of relatively minor transgressions begin to cascade into an avalanche of culpability for a character to whom we probably didn’t give much thought while watching the original show.

 To keep up to speed with all the latest opinions and comment, sign up to our free weekly Voices Dispatches newsletter by clicking here

 Better Call Saul uses this to its advantage, creating narrative tension by making us care about characters we know full well will be gone by the time Heisenberg rolls into town.
 “You like Kim Wexler?” it asks us.
 “She seems pretty important to Saul, right?
 Something terrible must happen to her for him to never mention her name again.”
-It’s a brutal and effective way to use the audience’s knowledge of future events to the show’s advantage.
+It’s a brutal and effective way to make use of the audience’s knowledge of future events.

 Perhaps the bravest thing the show does is allow everything time to breathe.
-In contrast to the fast-talking Saul Goodman, everything in the show moves at a snail’s pace, with shots lingering on nothing in particular for what feels like forever, like it was directed by Tarkovsky on quaaludes.
+In contrast to the fast-talking Saul Goodman, everything else moves at a snail’s pace, with shots lingering on nothing in particular for what feels like for ever, as though it was directed by Tarkovsky on Quaaludes.

-In a world that’s moving towards bite-sized media and frenzied content creation, it’s kind of mindblowing that a show with this little conventional action has managed to do so well.
-I’m going to miss this show, mostly because I’m pretty sure there’s never going to be another one like it.
+In a world that’s moving towards bite-sized media and frenzied content creation, it’s kind of mind-blowing that a show with this little conventional action has managed to do so well.
+I’m going to miss it, mostly because I’m pretty sure there’s never going to be another one like it.
 I’m tempted to skip the finale, just so I’ll always have it to look forward to.
 But I don’t think that’ll happen.

 Register for free to continue reading